 Although most of his writing was published posthumously, his ideas were considered to be dangerous and subversive during his lifetime, due to the fact that his philosophy centred around a materialist and, by implication, atheist, position.
 Much of his work was written in a dialogical style, including Rameau’s Nephew and d’Alembert’s Dream.
 Diderot’s financial situation was helped somewhat when Catherine the Great of Russia purchased his library and agreed to pay him a pension.
 This allowed him to travel outside France and he visited Russia and the Netherlands.

-Diderot died in Paris in 1784 of pulmonary fibrosis.
+Diderot died in Paris in 1784.
 Unlike other distinguished French citizens, including his contemporaries Voltaire and Rousseau, Diderot was denied internment in the Panthéon.

 Genius yra kiekviename amžiuje, bet vyrai, pernešantys juos į juos, lieka švelnūs, nebent atsiranda ypatingų įvykių, kad šiltų ir ištirpsta masė, kad ji tekėtų.